 Contact Alyssa Rusiecki, Assistant Director of Environmental Health to schedule food safety trainings.
 To schedule a choke saver training, contact Dominic Singh, EMS Coordinator.

 - The 18-hour ServSafe course is recommended for employees taking the course for the first time.

 - The 8-hour course is an abbreviated version of the 18-hour ServSafe course.
 It is recommended for employees who are being re-certified.

 - ServSafe certification is valid for five years.

 - Both courses are generally offered once per semester.

 Auxiliary and Dining Services Employees: Register for this course through Auxiliary Services Human Resources.
 If you are not an Auxiliary or Dining Services employee, contact Alyssa Rusiecki to register.

 The ServSafe course is the industry standard in food safety training providing accurate, up-to-date information for all employees in all aspects of food handling from receiving and storing to preparing and serving.

-Auxiliary Services Student and New Employee Food Safety Training is ongoing and is offered online through OWL.
+Center for Student Businesses New Employee Food Safety Training is ongoing and is offered online through OWL.